sevenDatabase/SevenDB/docs/TESTING_RAFT.md

 This document explains how the raft package tests in SevenDB are structured, how the deterministic clock works, and how to write new fast, race-stable tests without wall-clock sleeps.

+> See also: `RAFT_ARCHITECTURE.md` for a full architectural deep dive (elections, WAL, transport, pruning).

 ## Goals

 - Eliminate flakiness from timing races (leader election, heartbeats, snapshots)